Is Your Situation Eligible for a Medical Malpractice Lawsuit?

 All doctors, nurses, and healthcare providers are required by law to document in the medical chart who did what, when, and why.
 There will be a record of the treatment that you received that can be easily obtained with your written authorization.

-DISCLAIMER: Please note that the above answers to these questions should not be construed as legal advice, as all situations differ, and you should always consult the advice of a lawyer before making any decisions regarding injury claims or other legal matters referred to herein.
+Please note that the above answers to these questions should not be construed as legal advice, as all situations differ, and you should always consult the advice of a lawyer before making any decisions regarding injury claims or other legal matters referred to herein.
 These answers are intended to provide general information only.

 Let’s talk about your case.